Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh doesn't get into car accidents, cars get into Jayesh accidents.
+Jayesh does not have elephantitis on his balls.
+He is just well-endowed.

-Updated on: [26/4/2025]
+Updated on: [27/4/2025]
 <!-- #jokeEnd -->